ManageIQ/guides/providers/dev-guide.md

 natural to split the task to the MVC layers.

 ## Developer Setup
-Not to reinvent the wheel we recommend going to the [developer setup](https://github.com/ManageIQ/guides/blob/master/developer_setup.md) page and do all the necessary steps.
+So as not to reinvent the wheel we recommend going to the [developer setup](https://github.com/ManageIQ/guides/blob/master/developer_setup.md) page and do all the necessary steps.
 After this, you should be able to run the MiQ web application with typing `rails server` (shortly `rails s`) or even `bundle exec rails server` which makes sure it is running in context of the current bundle (more info